Skip to main content

 Welcome to English Literature and History at Newcastle

-We are very proud of this wonderful degree and are thrilled you have applied to it.
+We are very proud of this wonderful degree and are thrilled you are coming to study it.

 With this interdisciplinary degree, you are working in not one, but two brilliant Schools.
 You have bespoke modules that are co-taught by historians and literary scholars.
 Your degree is hosted by us in the School of English but you also will be members of the School of History.

-If you want to have a rich and well-rounded academic experience on a degree tailored to the two subjects you love, then this is definitely the degree for you.
+You will have a rich and well-rounded academic experience on a degree tailored to the two subjects you love.
+We hope you are looking forward to it!

 On this page you will find information about